-A Scottish Teachers' Pension Scheme (STPS) member's Normal Pension Age (NPA) i.e. the date from when they can take their pension in full under the new career average revalued earnings (CARE) scheme, is their State Pension Age (SPA).
+A Teachers' Pension Scheme (TPS) member's Normal Pension Age (NPA), i.e the date from when they can take their pension in full under the new career average revalued earnings (CARE) scheme, is their State Pension Age (SPA).

-Under the UK Government's and Scottish Government's pension reforms which came into effect between 2010 and 2015, teachers and most other public service workers have a pension age which is equal to the SPA.
-An early UK Government reform was to increase the SPA to 68 in 2046 and 69 about ten years' later.
-In 2013 the UK Government announced an intention to bring these increases forward by about ten years.
+Under the pension reforms enacted by the Westminster Coalition Government between 2010 and 2015, teachers and most other public service workers have a pension age which is equal to the SPA.
+An early Westminster Coalition Government reform was to increase the SPA to 68 in 2046 and 69 about ten years' later.
+In 2013, the Westminster Coalition Government announced an intention to bring these increases forward by about ten years.
 The NASUWT strongly opposes this increase in the SPA and has been implementing national industrial action since November 2011 against the increase in the teachers' pension age.
-The NASUWT will continue to press the Scottish Government, which has devolved powers over teachers' pensions, to implement a pension scheme for Scottish teachers which gives a decent pension at a decent age.